skztr/foreverworld/README.md

 Forever World is a custom gamemode for Minecraft, similar to Hardcore Mode.

-It acts as normal survival Minecraft, with two key differences:
+It acts as normal survival Minecraft, with several key differences:

  - It should be easier to get lost.
 The compass points "North", rather than towards the place you started.
 The `reducedDebugInfo` option is also set to